blueturtleai/gimp-stable-diffusion/README.md

 9. Execute the step "Select and Load Model".
 In the selector for the model files there is currently only one entry.
 When v1.5 has been released, this model will be added to the selector.

-10. Click on the arrow left to "Enter ngrok Authtoken".
-Copy the authtoken into the input field where the cursor blinks and press enter.
-Wait until finished.

-11. Click on the arrow left to "Waiting for GIMP requests".
+10. Click on the arrow left to "Waiting for GIMP requests".
 The arrow on the left won't stop spinning in this case.
 If everything is okay, you should see something like this:
 ```
  * Serving Flask app "__main__" (lazy loading)
  * Environment: production